tugraz-isds/spcd3/README.md

 ```
 npx gulp build
 ```
+To run the example, a live web server must be started in the folder `dist/example/`.

 <br/>

-`dev` executes the build task, then additionally executes a private task called watcher, which starts live web server in the `dist/example/` folder:
+`dev` executes the build task, and then additionally executes a private task called watcher, which starts a live web server in the `dist/example/` folder:
 ```
 npx gulp dev
 ```